Fit: Height and Size

 One question between all the types is if one is considered safer than another.
 In general, the simple answer is ‘no’.
 Features available on the motorcycle can lead to safer riding when comparing the different types, but the rider skill level and preparedness in the environment they are riding through is more likely a factor in safer riding experience.
 Engine size doesn’t necessarily equate to more or less risk, but it can have an effect on the safety of the rider if they don’t know how to use the power produced by the motorcycle.
 A large engine with a lot of power can be dangerous for a rider without the skills to control it.

 Maintenance on a motorcycle is a key factor in riding safer.
 Worn tires, cables that don’t move easily, brakes that don’t slow the motorcycle well, etc. are all things that bring extra risk to your next ride.
 If purchasing a used motorcycle, look for evidence of performed maintenance and associated records.
 Maintenance on any motorcycle is generally pretty simple and it will also provide a safer experience without a breakdown or hindered feature on the motorcycle.
-You can then look over a used motorcycle noting which appear to have been done according to the mileage.
+You can then look over a used motorcycle noting which appears to have been done according to the mileage.
 The owner may also have documented records if they have had a professional shop do the maintenance or may have receipts for parts if they have done the work themselves.

 While conducting a maintenance check on a motorcycle, don’t forget to also check the tires for overall condition and wear.
 Tires that are dry rotted from sitting for a long period or are generally old and out of date can cause a safety issue later on.
 They can indicate (but not guarantee) that the motorcycle maintenance could be lacking.
 Tires that have limited tread left can also be a discussion point as you will need to invest in replacements sooner than later.
 Both can lead to a safety issue, so take a good look at the tire condition to know if they’re ready to ride or need some attention.